 We encourage you to think broadly about the experiences you include on your resume such as volunteering, clubs and activities, jobs and internships, leadership, athletics, etc. As a sophomore, you have probably engaged in more resume-worthy experiences than you think!
 This is a document you will continue to update as you engage in new experiences.
 If you are interested in finding new opportunities, check out the Career and Civic Engagement Center website, Handshake Events, and the list of student clubs at Bryn Mawr to get you started.

-To Do: By Monday, Nov.
-2: Create your 1-page resume draft and upload it to Handshake (follow instructions below)
+Option 1: Create your 1-page resume draft and upload it to Handshake (follow instructions below).

 - Login to Handshake using your college login